Library_interior.jpg

 Download exemplar course materials (licensed under Creative Commons CC-BY-SA 4.0 International):

-Climate change is more dramatic in northern systems compared to other locations globally, creating unique challenges and responses for regions in the Circumpolar world.
-This exemplar course includes broad themes including lands, wildlife, and people of the Circumpolar North that are impacted by climate change.
 It begins with an overview of climate change as an issue, the historical evidence and scientific basis, and evidence from multiple cultural lenses.
-Further topics include the current and projected impacts of climate change on the Circumpolar North, including the land, its biota, northern communities, and drivers that shape these interactions, cumulative impacts of climate change with anthropogenic land use changes, and changes to the socio-economy.
-Climate change impacts are examined using traditional knowledge principles from multiple cultures with long histories in the Circumpolar world.
+Further topics include the current and projected impacts of climate change on the Circumpolar North, including the land, its biota, northern communities, and drivers that shape these interactions, cumulative impacts of climate change with anthropogenic land use changes, and socio-economic changes.
+Climate change impacts are examined using traditional-knowledge principles from multiple cultures with long histories in the Circumpolar world.

 This exemplar course could be an essential part of learning for students planning to live and work in the North and contribute to mitigation and adaptation to the impacts of climate change.
 Students may be professionals and practicing managers and have hands on information to share regarding developing strategies and management objectives for their communities.
 The classroom atmosphere and style of dissemination for this course encourages sharing of ideas.